nilemssn/website/.github/CONTRIBUTING.md

    ```shell
    git checkout master
    ```
-   Then run the following to update your `master` branch with the remote's.
+   Then run the following to update your `master` branch with the remote's. <!-- This might trigger an NPM install (with a postmerger hook)? -->
    ```shell
    git pull
    ```